-On the surface, we are just three guys who want to use our gifts, talents and insights to inspire change.
+On the surface, we are just a few people who want to use our gifts, talents and insights to inspire change.

 Fundamentally, we believe in one of the core tenets of the American spirit: the power of a dollar and a dream.